 Guest ride along with C-3PO and R2-D2 for a thrilling ride along a Starspeeder 1000 and end up becoming part of the resistance to do battle against the First Order.

-There is a height restriction of 40 inches on Star Tours and Fast Pass+ reservations are available (pre-COVID).
+There is a height restriction of 40 inches on Star Tours and Genie+ Lightning Lanes are available.
 On a typical summer day, wait times range from approximately 30 to 60 minutes on a normal summer day.

 Star Tours has a fair amount of motion so if guests are sensitive to that, then they may want to stay behind.